-Nun's Priest's Tale (coursepack); Thomas King, The Truth About Stories; Freud, selection from The Interpretation of Dreams (coursepack), Dora (Touchstone); James, The Turn of the Screw (in The Turn of the Screw and Other Short Fiction, Bantam Classic); Zemon-Davis, The Return of Martin Guerre (Harvard UP); Thomas, The White Hotel (TBA); Woolf, A Room of One's Own (Penguin); Coleridge, "The Rime of the Ancient Mariner" (coursepack); Shelley, Frankenstein (Broadview).
-A complete reading list will be supplied in the first class; please wait to purchase your texts until then.
+Required Reading: selected flash narratives (online); selected short stories (coursepack); selections from Aesop, Mother Goose nursery rhymes, and other short children's literature (coursepack); selected music lyrics and music videos (online); a selection of oral narratives (coursepack); Chaucer, The Nun's Priest's Tale (coursepack); Thomas King, The Truth About Stories; Freud, selection from The Interpretation of Dreams (coursepack), Dora (Touchstone); James, The Turn of the Screw (in The Turn of the Screw and Other Short Fiction, Bantam Classic); Zemon-Davis, The Return of Martin Guerre (Harvard UP); Thomas, The White Hotel (Penguin); Woolf, A Room of One's Own (Penguin); Coleridge, "The Rime of the Ancient Mariner" (coursepack); Shelley, Frankenstein (Penguin Classics).
+A complete reading list will be supplied in the first class.

-First Authors to be Studied: selected flash narratives and short stories by authors including Margaret Atwood, Neil Gaiman, and Angela Carter.
+First Three Texts/Authors to be Studied: selected flash narratives and short stories by authors including Margaret Atwood, Neil Gaiman, and Angela Carter.

-Method of Instruction: Lecture and discussion.
+Method of Instruction: Lecture and discussion